exercism/rust/docs/maintaining.md

     hello_world.sh
     ```
 - Script file names should include the `.sh` extension
+- Set the executable bit on scripts that should be called directly.
 - Scripts should set the following options at the top
     ```bash
     set -eo pipefail